fwx6dhzpxv-cmyk/bitburner-Suite/README.md

 BUY ME A COFFEE? <3
 BTC: 3Jzaw4EwSsPS1oQcZUXffNSkfcWobi6E4y

+This script requires you to have atleast one server with 1TB or more ram.

 # bitburner-Suite
 This master.js script for Bitburner is essentially a full-featured automation and management hub for your hacking empire, with a GUI overlay.
 Here’s a structured breakdown of what it does: